-We will need to raise additional funds to finance our business and support our operations, and such funding may not be available to us on acceptable terms, or at all.
+We may need to raise additional funds to finance our business and support our operations, and such funding may not be available to us on acceptable terms, or at all.
 If we are unable to raise additional funds when needed, we may not be able to continue development of our product candidates or we could be required to delay, scale back or eliminate some or all of our development programs and other operations.
-We may seek to raise additional funds through development financings, collaborations, or public or private debt or equity financings, in addition to any financing under the CEFF.
-If we raise funds through collaborations, we may be required to relinquish, on terms that are not favorable to us, rights to some of our product candidates that we would otherwise seek to develop or commercialize ourselves or to sell the rights to one or more commercial products to third parties.
+We may seek to raise additional funds through development financings, collaborations, partnering arrangements, or public or private debt or equity financings, in addition to any financing available under the CEFF and the proceeds from the future sale of additional notes.
+If we raise funds through collaborations or partnering arrangements, we may be required to relinquish, on terms that are not favorable to us, rights to some of our product candidates that we would otherwise seek to develop or commercialize ourselves or to sell the rights to one or more commercial products to third parties.
 If we raise additional funds through the issuance of debt securities, these securities could have rights that are senior to holders of our common stock and could contain covenants that restrict our operations.
 Any additional equity financing may be dilutive to our stockholders.
 In addition, if we raise additional funds through the sale of equity securities, new investors could have rights superior to our existing stockholders.
 The terms of future financings may restrict our ability to raise additional capital, which could delay or prevent the further development of our product candidates or commercialization of our products.
 Our failure to raise capital when needed may harm our business and operating results.